 This page is about the City of Kalamazoo Water Supply System and Water Resources Division.
 For water & utility service information, please visit www.kalamazoocity.org/utilities.

 The City of Kalamazoo Public Water Supply System is the second largest groundwater-based drinking water system in Michigan and is ranked one of the lowest for water rates out of the twelve largest systems within the state.
-The City has a Michigan Department of Environmental Quality (MDEQ) approved Wellhead Protection Program, and in 2014 was awarded the Exemplary Source Water Protection Award by the American Water Works Association.
+The City has a Michigan Department of Environment, Great Lakes, and Energy (EGLE) approved Wellhead Protection Program, and in 2014 was awarded the Exemplary Source Water Protection Award by the American Water Works Association.
 Kalamazoo has also been designated a Groundwater Guardian Community by the Groundwater Foundation every year since 1998.
-Kalamazoo's water system provides 17 million gallons of water on an average day to 121,000 customers within 10 jurisdictions.
-The system includes approximately 813 miles of watermain and 5,757 hydrants.
+Kalamazoo's water system provides 19 million gallons of water on an average day to nearly 200,000 customers within 11 jurisdictions.
+The system includes approximately 831 miles of watermain and 6,225 hydrants.

 The Water Resources Division also oversees the City's Environmental Services programs.

 Water System Upgrades (2020)Water system upgrades are currently underway throughout the drinking water system.
 This includes a variety of projects upgrading or replacing residential water service lines as well as water main replacement.
 Updates and maps of some of these projects are provided below:

 Richland Township Water Main